 When you sign this form, you are agreeing to take part in this research study.
 This means that you have read the consent form, your questions have been answered, and you have decided to volunteer.
 Your signature also means that you are permitting the University of Pennsylvania Health System and the School of Medicine to use your personal health information collected about you for research purposes within our institution.
-You are also allowing the University of Pennsylvania Health System and the School of Medicine to disclose that personal health information to outside organizations or people involved with the operations of this study.
+You are also allowing the University of Pennsylvania Health System and the School of Medicine to use show the university of Pennsylvania Health System and the School of Medicine to disclose that personal health information to outside organizations or people involved with the operations of this study.

 COMPLETE APPROPRIATE ITEM(S) BELOW:

-A. Adult Study Participant's Conse I have read the explanation about this s hereby consent to take part in this study tudy and have be een given the opportunity to discuss it and to ask questions.
-I
+A. Adult Study Participant's Consent I have read the explanation about this study and have been given the opportunity to discuss it and to ask questions.
+I hereby consent to take part in this study.
+Time Signature of Adult Participant Date Print Name THIS CONSENT DOCUMENT HAS BEEN APPROVED FOR USE FROM JUNE 05, 2017 THROUGH JUNE 04, 2018.
+Signature of Investigator/ Signature of Witness Date Date Person Obtaining Consent Print Name Print Name

-Tir ne

-Signature of Adult Participant Da te

-Print Name

-IT HAS BEEN APPROVED FOR US 017 THROUGH JUNE 26, 2017.
-SE .

-Signature of Investigator/ Date Signature of Witness

-Person Obtaining Consent

-Print Name Print Name